-- A. Persons Beneficiaries enrolled in a Medicaid Waiver have the right to freedom Freedom of eChoice of Medicaid providers for Medicaid covered services.
+- A. Beneficiaries enrolled in a Medicaid Waiver have the right to Freedom of Choice of Medicaid providers for Medicaid covered services.
 [Refer to Miss.
 Admin.
-Code Part 200, Rule 3.6] - B. Each person found eligible for the Elderly and Disabled (E&D) Waiver must be given free choice of all qualified providers.
-Freedom of Choice is required of all providers and is monitored by the Division of Medicaid.
-The case management team must assist the beneficiary by providing them with sufficient information and assistance to make free and informed choice regarding services and supports, taking into account risks that may be involved for that individual. - C. The person and/or guardian or legal representative must be informed of setting options based on the person's needs and preferences, including non-disability specific settings.
-The setting options must be selected by the person and identified and documented in the plan of services and supports (PSS).
-Beneficiaries must be: - 1.
+Code Part 200, Rule 3.6] - B. Freedom of Choice is required of all providers and is monitored by the Division of Medicaid.
+The case management team must assist the beneficiary by providing them with sufficient information and assistance to make free and informed choice regarding services and supports, taking into account risks that may be involved for that individual. - C. Beneficiaries must be: - 1.
 Informed by the case manager of any feasible alternatives under the waiver, - 2.
 Given the choice of either institutional or home and community-based services, and - 3.
 Provided a choice among providers or settings in which to receive home and communitybased services (HCBS) including non-disability specific setting options. - Source: 42 U.S.C. § 1396a; 42 C.F.R. §§ 431.51, 440.180; Miss.
 Code Ann. §§ 43-13-117, 43-13-121. - History: Revised eff.
 06/01/2025; Revised eff.
 12/01/2018; Revised eff.
-01/01/2017; Revised 01/01/2013. - Rule 1.5: Quality Management - A. Waiver providers must meet_follow applicable service specifications as referenced in the Elderly and Disabled (E&D) Waiver approved by the Centers for Medicare and Medicaid Services (CMS).
-The Waiver is available on the Division of Medicaid's website, www.medicaid.ms.gov. - B. Providers must maintain compliance with all current waiver requirements, rules, regulations and administrative codes as specified by the Division of Medicaid.
+01/01/2017; Revised 01/01/2013.

+Rule 1.5: Quality Management

+- A. Waiver providers must follow applicable service specifications as referenced in the Elderly and Disabled (E&D) Waiver approved by the Centers for Medicare and Medicaid Services (CMS).
+The Waiver is available on the Division of Medicaid's website, www.medicaid.ms.gov. - B. Providers must maintain compliance with all current waiver requirements, rules, regulations and administrative codes as specified by the Division of Medicaid. - 1.
+If an E&D Waiver provider fails to respond to contact attempts timely or respond to requests for documentation/training verification in established timeframes, the Division of

-- 1. If an E&D Waiver provider fails to respond to contact attempts timely or respond to requests for documentation/training verification in established timeframes, the Division of Medicaid may halt the acceptance of Medicaid referrals or waiver admissions until the E&D waiver provider establishes contact or demonstrates compliance with the regulatory agency. - 2.
-The decision to halt Medicaid referrals or waiver admissions is at the discretion of the Division of Medicaid. - BC.
-Waiver providers must report: - 1.
+Medicaid may halt the acceptance of Medicaid referrals or waiver admissions until the E&D waiver provider establishes contact or demonstrates compliance with the regulatory agency.

+- 2. The decision to halt Medicaid referrals or waiver admissions is at the discretion of the Division of Medicaid. - C. Waiver providers must report: - 1.
 Changes in contact information, administrative staffing, ownership and licensure within ten (10) calendar days to the Division of Medicaid. - 2.
 Critical incidences including all instances of abuse, neglect, and exploitation (including the unauthorized use of restraints, restrictive interventions, and/or seclusion) within twenty (24) hours of the occurrence or knowledge of the occurrence to the Division of Medicaid and other applicable agencies as required by law. - 3.
-Any complaints not resolved within seven (7) days. - CD.
-Only the Division of Medicaid can initiate, in writing, any interpretation or exception to Medicaid rules or regulations.
-A provider may not rely on any interpretation or exception to the Medicaid rules if it's not provided, in writing, by the Division of Medicaid.

-Source: 42 C.F.R. §§ 440.180; 441.302; Miss.
-Code Ann. §§ 43-13-117, 43-13-121.

-History: Revised to correspond with the E&D Waiver (eff.
+Any complaints not resolved within seven (7) days. - D. A provider may not rely on any interpretation or exception to the Medicaid rules if it's not provided, in writing, by the Division of Medicaid. - Source: 42 C.F.R. §§ 440.180; 441.302; Miss.
+Code Ann. §§ 43-13-117, 43-13-121. - History: Revised to correspond with the E&D Waiver (eff.
 07/01/2023) eff.
 06/01/2025; Revised to correspond with the E&D Waiver renewal (eff.
 07/01/2017) eff.
 12/01/2018; Revised eff.
 01/01/2013.